sabelomaga/RPMPackageBuilder/README.md

 ### Instructions ####

-To create an RPM from the spec file please execute the "create_rpm_package" script.
+To create an RPM package from the spec file please execute the "create_rpm_package" script.
 Please see below example.

 - $ ./create_rpm_package.sh

-A pre-built package is available on the releases, taged "v1.0"
+A pre-built package is available on the releases, taged "v1.0".